mikehdr/ntds_2019_team21/README.md

 ## Important if you want to study the steam dataset in your country:

 The Steam API gives us data about the games that are actually available from the country where you are parsing the data.
-Hence, parsing from a different country means that the currency, actual number of game available, etc... can be variable.
+Hence, parsing from a different country means that the currency, actual number of game available, etc... can be different